AguilarAngel9/Plant-Growth-Cycle-based-on-geospatial-data/Technical Notes.md

 ## Soil Adjusted Vegetation Index (SAVI)
 It is used to correct NDVI for the influence of shiny oil in areas with little vegetation, i.e. it is an alternative method to NDVI specialised in young crops and arid areas.
 The results are equally between (-1) and (1).

-The calculation of the SAVI is given by :
+The calculation of the SAVI is given by:
 $SAVI = (NIR - VISR) / (NIR + VISR + L)  * (1 + L)$
 - NIR light reflected in the near-infrared spectrum
 - VISR light reflected in the red range of the spectrum